Business Glossary, Data Dictionary, Data Governance, Semantic Layer, Business Terms

 Building a business glossary is an investment in organizational clarity and alignment.
 It transforms data governance from a compliance checkbox into a strategic enabler, bridging the gap between what business needs and what technology delivers.

-For data governance officers and business analysts, the glossary becomes both a reference tool and a collaboration platform—a shared space where business meaning and technical implementation meet, enabling data-driven decisions grounded in common understanding.
+For data governance officers and business analysts, the glossary becomes both a reference tool and a collaboration platform, a shared space where business meaning and technical implementation meet, enabling data-driven decisions grounded in common understanding.

 Sources

-2. DAMA International - "DAMA-DMBOK: Data Management Body of Knowledge" - https://www.dama.org/cpages/body-of-knowledge
+DAMA International - "DAMA-DMBOK: Data Management Body of Knowledge" (2023 Edition) - https://www.dama.org/cpages/body-of-knowledge

-5. Alation - "The Business Glossary: Best Practices for Data Governance" - https://www.alation.com/blog/business-glossary/
+Alation - "Building a Business Glossary: Implementation Guide" (2024) - https://www.alation.com/blog/business-glossary/